robstoll/atrium/README.md

 <hr/>

-Enough of feature assertions.
+Enough of expectation functions for features.
 Let's move on to an example where we want to reuse an existing function but with different arguments.
 Say we have a function which returns a list of first name / last name `Pair`s.
 We want to assert that the pairs contain only the first name / last name pairs of certain `Person`s in any order.
-[Collection Assertions](#collection-assertions) will help us with this.
+[Collection Expectations](#collection-expectations) will help us with this.
 However, `toContain.inAnyOrder.values` expects `Pair`s.
 So we have to map from `Person` to `Pair` upfront.
 As we have a variable length argument list and want to pass it to a variable length argument list, this cannot be done with a simple `map` from Kotlin.
 And it gets worse if we want to use `toContain.inAnyOrder.entries` which expects at least one `assertionCreator`-lambda (`Expect<T>.() -> Unit`) because Kotlin cannot infer the types automatically.

-`mapArguments` to the rescue, you can write the assertion function as follows:
+`mapArguments` to the rescue, you can write the expectation function as follows:

 <code-own-compose-6>